Welcome to my character-building series, where I’m sharing a hospitality chart today to help you teach kids about hospitality.

 Goofiness.

-The five minute tablescape with the crepe paper flag we made and pinwheels and napkins I bought at Party City.
+The five-minute tablescape with the crepe paper flag we made and pinwheels, and Fourth of July napkins (affiliate link).
 I used some decorations my mom had for the rest.
-I put so much effort into Abby’s party, just days before that I tend to go simple on 4th of July.
-I tend to make my own pinwheels, but I loved these ones at Party City, and it was just easy.
+I tend to make my own pinwheels, but sometimes it is easier to purchase them.

 Great Grandpa & Corban